nodejs/board/README.md

 # Membership

-The Node.js Foundation now has an Individual Membership Program.
+The Node.js Foundation has an Individual Membership Program.

 The Foundation is a member based organization.
 Previously the foundation only had the ability for companies and non-profits